KishoreVB70/Sage-Sample/readme.md

 - After 5 - 10 minutes, we can call the fetch function to obtain the random number
 - This number is generated earlier and it is fetched into the contract whenever you call the fetch function
 ## Setup
-- Create a new directory in your favorite code editor, name it Lottery
+- To make this tutorial as simple as possible, we are going to use only remix to write and test the contract
-- Firstly we need to download the npm package of witnet to access the interface of the randomness contract
+- You can also use local development by using your favorite code editor
-- Download it through this command
+- You can Download the package for the interface of randomness contract thorugh this command: npm I witnet-solidity-bridge
-	- `npm I witnet-solidity-bridge`
+- For the rest of us, we are going to use remix IDE
-- Now create a new solidity file called Lottery.sol
+- Open up remix IDE and create a new file -> Lottery.sol
 ## Building the contract
-- If you're curious, the entire code for the contract can be viewed in -
+- If you're curious, the entire code for the contract can be viewed by [CLICKING HERE](https://github.com/KishoreVB70/Lottery-Tutorial/blob/main/Lottery.sol)
 - Before starting to code a project, we must have an outline of all the functionality that will be in the contract
 - This contract will behave like a traditional lottery where there is an owner who will start and end the lottery
 - There will be people who will join the lottery by paying the lottery amount